Roundnet: Contacting the ball

 Rules and regulations exist when the ball is in play.
 If a player contacts the ball on its trajectory upward, a soft touch can be made.
 A soft touch allows the same player to hit the ball a second time in a row, if the first touch is on an upward path.
-However, this second touch does indeed count for 2/3 of the max touches by a team, and the next hit must go on the net.
+This second touch however does indeed count for 2/3 of the max touches by a team, and the next hit must go on the net.
 When a player is hitting the ball, no more than a slight carry is allowed by SRA.
 Any catch of the ball results in a point for the opposing team.
 If the ball hits the ground or the rim at any point during the rally, the play ends and a point is given to the other team.
 If the teams could not determine whether the ball hit the rim or a pocket, the play is replayed.
 When the ball hits the net, it must clear the rim for the play to be continued.
 If the ball hits the net again, a double bounce is called, and a point is given to the assuming receiving team.
 If during a rally the ball hits the pocket, the rally continues.
 Pockets are only a fault during serves.
 If the ball makes contact with the net and then proceeds to roll up into the rim, this is known as a "roll-up".
 If this occurs during a service, the receiving team may call a fault and the service is tried again.
 If a roll-up occurs during a rally, it is treated as a pocket, and the rally continues.

 Infractions exist even if a team does not have assumed possession, these are called hinders.
 These include if a defensive player gets in the way of the team going for the ball.
 It is required that defensive players make an effort to get out of the way to avoid interference.
 If a player gets in the way of the play, the opposing team must call it "hinder".
 They will then be able to replay the point.
 The offensive team must have a legitimate reason to call "hinder".
 If the defensive player makes an attempt to play at the ball if they do not have possession, they lose the point.
 If a player hits a shot that hits off the net and hits either themselves or their teammate, they lose the point.
 If a player makes contact with the set, it results in the loss of the point.
 Even if the player hit a "kill shot", they will lose the point if they touch the set before the ball makes contact with the ground.